cristipiticul/docker_tutorial/README.md

   - Bind Mounts are mappings between container and host machine.
 We can configure where the container path is on the host machine.
 Useful for source code during development, because otherwise, if we copy it in the image, it would take a lot of time after each code change.
     - Careful!
 See warning at cheatsheet for `docker run` --> `-v` parameter
     - For `nodejs`, to not need to restart the server on file changes, I can use `nodemon` to restart server when any file changes -- does not work on windows with WSL2 unless the source code is stored in WSL filesystem
+- Arguments can be accessed in the dockerfile only.
+They are like build-time variables.
+But you can also expose it to the application code by declaring an env variable with that value
+- Environment variables can be accessed in both Dockerfile or application code.
+They are more like run-time variables.